 It is often said that 'the House always wins' in gambling.
 But what does this actually mean?
 Create a digital presentation to share with the rest of your group.

-your peers.
+Find out the probability of winning a converted item in a popular game played by your peers.
 What is the likelihood of them winning the item and how much might they need to spend?